singnet/dev-portal/docs/ai-developers/troubleshooting.md

-### What to when there is proto change?
+### There is proto change?
 Ensure that you re deploy the service with the latest proto
 ```
 snet service metadata-init --metadata-file $MD_FILE `pwd`/$YOURGITREPONAME/$PATHFORSERVICESPEC "$DISPLAYNAME" --encoding proto --service-type grpc --group-name default_group
 ```

-Post your query on the channel #services-integration
+Also make sure , your stubs are updated on the Dapp Components

 #DAPP